Batch request file

 Batch acknowledgment file

-The file name for each batch acknowledgment file complies with the following format:
+The file name for each batch acknowledgment file will be original filename, with

 [Submission Platform]_[File Sequence Number]_[FileType].csv_ack

 The batch request file undergoes a series of validation checks at line item level.
 If any error occurs during the process, the batch acknowledgment file is posted to the ack folder on the SFTP.

 The batch file should be delivered in CSV (Comma Separated Values) format, as per RFC 4180, with the following exceptions:

 - Multi-line fields are not allowed;

 - It is allowed to have a variable number of fields per line.